Fact based stock research

 CONSOLIDATED RANK: SENTIMENT

-Last update of Sentiment Rank: 18-Apr-2024.
+Last update of Sentiment Rank: 2-May-2024.
 Stock analysis on sentiment metrics: The higher the rank, the more positive the sentiment for John Wiley & Sons.

 Upgrade to a Premium Account to access the latest ranks.

-Stock analysis by the purely fact based Obermatt Method for John Wiley & Sons from April 18, 2024.
+Free stock analysis by the purely fact based Obermatt Method for John Wiley & Sons from May 2, 2024.

 Obermatt Portfolio Performance

-We’re so convinced about our research, that we buy our stock tips.
+We’re so convinced about our free research, that we buy our stock tips.

 See the performance of the Obermatt portfolio.